klevis-a/kinematics-vis/README.md

 This JavaScript application enables biomechanics researchers to visualize and analyze shoulder joint kinematics.
-It is built on top of [three.js](https://threejs.org/), a Javascript 3D library.
+It is built on top of [three.js](https://threejs.org/), a JavaScript 3D library.
 Although presently this application is specialized for analyzing and visualizing the shoulder joint, it should be easy to extend its functionality to other joints.

 Checkout the [live code demo](https://shouldervis.chpc.utah.edu/kinevis/main.html) currently hosted at the [University of Utah Center for High Performance Computing](https://www.chpc.utah.edu/).